amusante/landing-page/README.md

 ```
 node server.js [port number -- optional]
 ```
-* Note that additional ports can be defined, simply enter the port number, no flag necessary.
+* Note that alternate ports can be defined, simply enter the port number, no flag necessary.
 App will default to port 3000 if no argument is provided.

 * Navigate to localhost:3000 in your browser to view page. (replace port number if defined explicitly)